heyitswither/raspberry-pi-chat/README.md

 ## Installation

-1. Clone this repository to your computer using `git clone http://github.com/heyitswither/raspberry-pi-chat`
+1. Clone this repository to your computer using `git clone https://github.com/heyitswither/raspberry-pi-chat`
 2. `cd raspberry-pi-chat`
 2. Run `pip install -r requirements.txt` to install dependancies
-3. Edit `config.json` with your credentials and the server address
-4. Any option, besides useSHA512 or custom, can be set to null to prompt everytime
-5. Run with `python client.py`
+3. Run with `python client.py`
+4. On the first run you will be prompted for a server and your credentials

 ## Configuration